 All feature female apparitions in specific attire (green, white, grey), tied to tragic deaths (murder, execution, suicide) in historic locations.
 Most exhibit sorrowful behavior (crying, wandering) and are linked to noble families or violent events.

 However, the Green Lady’s green dress is unique, shared only with Stirling’s Green Lady.
-Sightings vary in frequency (Caerlaverock’s are frequent, Crathes’ rare).
-Outcomes differ: some hauntings persist (Caerlaverock, Tower), others ceased (Hinton Ampner).
+Sightings vary in frequency (Caerlaverock’s are frequent, Crathes’ are rare).
+Outcomes differ: some hauntings persist (e.g., Caerlaverock, Tower), whereas others have ceased (e.g., Hinton Ampner).
 The Smurl case’s demonic focus contrasts with Caerlaverock’s historical ghost.

 Visiting Caerlaverock Castle